dendenxu/MediConnect-Front/README.md

 This is the front-end repository for our 2021 Software Engineering course project.

+We use the [project board](https://github.com/dendenxu/MediConnect-Front/projects/1) to track the progress of development.
+We create [issues](https://github.com/dendenxu/MediConnect-Front/issues) on the board and assign them to assignees to email them, so be sure to ==check your relevant mailbox== and feel free to add miscellaneous issues.

+These should be the main workflow issues to be created on the board by the [administrators](https://github.com/dendenxu/MediConnect-Front/wiki/%E5%89%8D%E7%AB%AF%E5%90%84%E6%A8%A1%E5%9D%97%E5%88%86%E5%B7%A5) of a certain module:

+1. Module UI Design requirements (including **Specific Requirements(详细需求文档)**), [example](https://github.com/dendenxu/MediConnect-Front/issues/4)
+   - This issue should provide a link to the **Specific Development Requirements**, like [this](https://github.com/dendenxu/MediConnect-Front/wiki/%E8%B4%A6%E5%8F%B7%E7%AE%A1%E7%90%86%E9%9C%80%E6%B1%82%E5%88%86%E6%9E%90)
+   - Assign this issue to the [UI/Prototype Designers](https://github.com/dendenxu/MediConnect-Front/wiki/%E5%89%8D%E7%AB%AF%E5%90%84%E6%A8%A1%E5%9D%97%E5%88%86%E5%B7%A5)
+   - And post any additional information if needed.
+2. Module development requirements (including **Prototypes(原型图)**, **UI Design(设计稿)**, **Specific Requirements(详细需求文档)**, **API Requirements(详细接口文档)**), [example](https://github.com/dendenxu/MediConnect-Front/issues/6)
+   - This issue should provide a link to the **Specific Development Requirements**, like [this](https://github.com/dendenxu/MediConnect-Front/wiki/%E8%B4%A6%E5%8F%B7%E7%AE%A1%E7%90%86%E9%9C%80%E6%B1%82%E5%88%86%E6%9E%90)
+   - And if this module involves communicating with the backend, you should also include a **API Requirements**, like [this](https://github.com/dendenxu/MediConnect-Front/wiki/%E8%B4%A6%E5%8F%B7%E7%AE%A1%E7%90%86%E6%8E%A5%E5%8F%A3%E5%88%86%E6%9E%90)
+   - And to the **Prototype Design**
+   - And to the **UI Design**, like [this](https://lanhuapp.com/web/#/item/project/stage?pid=3c75f213-cbd7-4615-ba52-6c5a8b2a27c8)
+   - Note if **UI Design** is provided, we can discard the **Prototype Design**
+   - Assign this issue to the [Developers](https://github.com/dendenxu/MediConnect-Front/wiki/%E5%89%8D%E7%AB%AF%E5%90%84%E6%A8%A1%E5%9D%97%E5%88%86%E5%B7%A5)
+   - And post any additional information if needed.

 ## Creating Branches

 Use `git checkout -b <branch name>` to create a new branch for your specific module or a chunk of functionality development.